LiveEnsure/LE-Ruby-SDK/README.md

 # LiveEnsure Python SDK

-This is the LiveEnsure® Python DEMO SDK for LiveEnsure Authentication (www.liveensure.com)
+This is the LiveEnsure® Ruby on rails DEMO SDK for LiveEnsure Authentication (www.liveensure.com)
 >From this SDK you will be able to launch a full API stack in Django and demonstrate the full capabilities of LiveEnsure® Authentication for web, cloud, apps and mobile.